ab3lsec/ab3lsec/README.md

 ### whoami
 Hello, this is Abel V. here.
-I’m a Cybersecurity enthusiast and I go by the handle @ab3lsec in most of the places online.
-I build and write about whatever I learn, tech and non-tech.
+I am a BCA graduate with a deep passion for cybersecurity and ethical hacking.
+I aspire to build a career in this exciting field and actively participate in bug bounty programs.
+You can find me online under the handle @ab3lsec.

 <hr>